1Why would I use Hygenall?

 After years of old school, “home remedy” type solutions on the market that were not effective enough, U.S. Government scientists set out to better understand why toxic metals such as Lead do not clean off easily.
-After years of research and a lot of hard work, they discovered that metals stick to skin and surfaces through an electrostatic process, essentially, they figured out that regular anionic based soaps, which works by removing the natural oils of your skin, and is also where non-ionic dirt and germs live, didn’t work well at disrupting the electrostatic properties that make metals stick.
-The scientists involved patented this wonderful new process, that has been third party tested to remove greater than 99% of lead from skin, the hardest of the common metals to remove.
-Hygenall licensed this technology from the government, and makes products based on this science today.
+With years of research and a lot of hard work, government scientists discovered that metals stick to skin and surfaces through an electrostatic process, essentially, they figured out that regular anionic based soaps, which work by removing the natural oils of your skin, and are also where non-ionic dirt and germs live, did not work well at disrupting the electrostatic properties that make metals stick.
+The scientists involved developed a new kind of soap that has been third party tested to remove greater than 99% of lead from skin, the hardest of the common metals to remove.

 11What is in Hygenall that makes it so effective?

-The patent that Hygenall uses combines a cationic surfactant with a tiny amount of Citric Acid for skin health, and green “sustainable” ingredients which make a fresh cleaning product that is safe for wastewater, and in the case of wipes, safe for waste management.
-Hygenall products may contain one or more of the patented cationic surfactants for metal removal: hexadecyltrimethylamonium chloride (commercially known as Cetrimonium Chloride), Isostearamidopropyl Morpholine Lactate (ISML on some Hygenall labels, this is the most effective of the cationic surfactants – comes from corn!), and others.
+The patent pending technology that Hygenall uses combines a cationic surfactant with a tiny amount of acid for skin health, and green “sustainable” ingredients which make a fresh cleaning product that is safe for wastewater, and in the case of wipes, safe for waste management.

 12How much more effective are Hygenall Products over other inexpensive metal cleaners?

+Look for the credibility of Hygenall branded products that have been tested and recommended by the U.S. Government.
 Given how heavy metals can dramatically affect the brain in children, or are extremely carcinogenic, and since the main source of contamination is usually working adults, you should want to get rid of these metals as much as possible.
-Hygenall products that claim >90% efficacy have been tested by well-known and reputable Third Party labs.
+Hygenall products that claim >90% efficacy have been tested by well-known and reputable third party labs.

 14Why not just one product for all metals?